-The IoT is a paradigm to connect an unlimited number of objects with their unique identifications anytime and anyplace using the IoT communications protocols [31].
+The IoT is a paradigm to connect an unlimited number of objects with their unique identifications anytime and anyplace using the IoT communications protocols [38].
 IoT objects might be mobile phones, clothing, machines, and doors.
-It has been involved in many fields such as smart home, intelligence health care [73], and intelligent transportation.
-The recent innovative developments of information and communication technologies related to ubiquitous communication [72], pervasive computing, and ambient [62] intelligence play an essential role in IoT birth Ubiquitous Communication a concept communication and computer networks [84], [85] where interconnection can be made anywhere and anytime.
-Pervasive computing is the improvement in smart devices including the computational feature process [42].
-Ambient Intelligence [49] is the ability of objects to sense and respond to the physical environment [63].
-Below, key technologies of IoT will be discussed.
+It has been involved in many fields such as smart home, intelligence health care [39], and intelligent transportation.
+The recent innovative developments of information and communication technologies related to ubiquitous communication [40], pervasive computing, and ambient [41] intelligence play an essential role in the emergence of IoT [42].
+Ubiquitous Communication is a concept in communication and computer networks [43, 44], where interconnection can be made anywhere and anytime.
+Pervasive computing is the improvement in smart devices, including the computational feature process [45].
+Ambient Intelligence [46] is the ability of objects to sense and respond to the physical environment [47].
+The key technologies of IoT are discussed below.

-1. Radio-frequency identification (RFID)
+a.
+Radio-Frequency Identification (RFID)

-The RFID is the technology that uses radio waves to detect, identify and track an object electronically through a tag that attached to the object.
+The RFID is the technology that uses radio waves to detect, identify and track an object electronically through a tag attached to the object.
 It can store and/or retrieve information using electromagnetic transmission and a radio frequency (RF) compatible integrated circuit.
-A simple RFID system consists of RFID readers and RFID tags [50].
-The RFID tag can be read by the RFID reader [52] from up to several feet away and does not require being within a direct line with the reader to be tracked.
-A reader can scan several tags at the same time and transfer it to the server [53, 76].
-RFID technology is widely used with different IoT applications such as smart home, public transportations, health services, and Smart Agriculture to identify things electronically [75][54].
+A simple RFID system consists of RFID readers and RFID tags [48].
+The RFID tag can be read by the RFID reader [49] from up to several feet away and does not require to be tracked within a direct line with the reader.
+A reader can scan several tags at the same time and transfer it to the server [50, 51].
+RFID technology is widely used with different IoT applications, such as smart home, public transportations, health services, and Smart Agriculture, to identify things electronically [52, 53].

-2. Wireless Sensor Network (WSN)
+b.
+Wireless Sensor Network (WSN)

-A sensor is a device that able to detect a certain type of input from the physical object or the environment such as heat, smoke, light, motion, and pressure.
-In general, the sensor's output is an electrical signal that is transmitted to the data center for processing and extracting the knowledge.
-WSN is a group of sensors that communicate wirelessly and hop-by-hop to gather information and detect a certain event in the physical environment [74].
-WSN provide different beneficial data that might be used in certain applications and services.
+A sensor is a device that is able to detect a certain type of input from the physical object or the environment such as heat, smoke, light, motion, and pressure.
+In general, the output of a sensor is an electrical signal that is transmitted to the data center for processing and extracting knowledge.
+WSN is a group of sensors that communicates wirelessly and hop-by-hop to gather information and to detect a certain event in a physical environment [54].
+WSN provides different beneficial data that might be used in certain applications and services.
 However, it faces many challenges in terms of communication and resource constraints such as short communication range, mobility, reliability, and security.

-3. Addressing
+c.
+Addressing

 The development of the Internet has led to interconnect objects and intelligent systems.
 In this case, identifying and managing objects are very essential for IoT, as it consists of a large number of objects.
-Addressing adds more features to IoT which are uniqueness, reliability, persistence, and scalability [26].
-The current IPv4 is only able to identify a group of sensors based on their geographical location [51].
+Addressing adds more features to IoT, which are uniqueness, reliability, persistence, and scalability [33].
+The current IPv4 is only able to identify a group of sensors based on their geographical location [55].
 However, the current requirements for IoT are to identify every sensor individually based on its identification, location, or functions.
-IPv6 able to achieve those requirements, as it has a larger address size to address and manage IoT objects efficiently [69], the IETF standardized adaption protocol for IPv6 which is called 6LoWPAN [70].
-It represents by both RFCs 4944 and 6282.
+IPv6 is able to achieve those requirements, as it has a large address size to address and manage IoT objects efficiently [56].
+The IETF standardized adaption protocol for IPv6 is called 6LoWPAN [57].
+It is represented by both RFCs 4944 and 6282.

 6LoWPAN is a short form that combines Internet Protocol (IPv6) and Low power Wireless Personal Area Networks (LoWPAN).
 6LoWPAN, therefore, provides end devices with restricted processing ability to transmit information wirelessly using an Internet Protocol.
-It allows compression techniques to compress the IPv6 and UDP packets after deleting the excessive data from the header part [71].
+It allows compression techniques to compress the IPv6 and UDP packets after deleting excessive data from the header part [58].

-4. Middleware
+d.
+Middleware